centreon/centreon-documentation/en/alerts-notifications/downtimes.md

 resource are disabled.
 Downtimes period are used during a programmed maintenance operation, they save us receiving false-positive alerts.

-> It is important to select the all the resources necessary to prevent
+> It is important to select all the resources necessary to prevent
 > false-positives and false-negatives.
 In addition, the time spent in
 > this state is taken into account during the generation of the
 > availability data.

-There are two types of downtime:
+There are two types of downtimes:

 -   The **fixed** downtime: it starts and stops at the preview time.
 -   The **flexible** downtime: it starts during the preview time window